team-leevio/happy-elementor-addons/readme.txt

 [Happy Addons for Elementor page builder](https://happyaddons.com/) promises to enhance and take your WordPress webpage editing & designing capabilities to a whole new level.

 This Elementor based plugin is the latest addition in the list of [weDevs](https://wedevs.com/) premium product library.
 Enjoy this freemium (free+premium) page builder for Elementor that consists of cutting-edge widgets that are surely set to take your page building experience with Elementor editor to the next level.

+Officially recommended by Elementor Page Builder!
+We are now listed on their [official addons page](https://elementor.com/addons/).

 ### **34+ FREE PREMIUM-LIKE WIDGETS AND MORE ON ITS WAY**